Mercy (Overwatch): Appearances

-Comics

-In the tenth issue of the Overwatch digital comic book, Mercy is briefly featured and seen reading a letter, implied to be Genji's.

-Short stories
+Mercy returns in the sequel, Overwatch 2, which launched in October 2022.
+She appears as a main character in Loverwatch, a dating sim visual novel which Blizzard released as part of a Valentine's Day-themed seasonal event for Overwatch 2.

-Mercy was the focus of a short story, "Valkyrie", released on November 11, 2019, written by Michael Chu, which focuses on the period around her joining of the Overwatch team.
+Mercy is briefly featured in the tenth issue of the Overwatch digital comic book, where she is seen reading a letter, implied to be Genji's.
+Mercy was also the focus of Valkyire, a short story released on November 11, 2019.
+Written by Michael Chu, it focuses on the period around her joining the Overwatch team.
 The story tied into Mercy's Recall Challenge.